billwiliams/NLP/autocomplete/README.md

     - Estimate the conditional probability of a next word with k-smoothing.
 1. Evaluate the N-gram models by computing the perplexity score.
 1. Use  model to suggest an upcoming word given your sentence.

+### Pre-process the data

+Preprocessing data with the following steps:

+1. Spliting data into sentences using "\n" as the delimiter.
+1. Spliting each sentence into tokens.
+1. Assigning sentences into train or test sets.
+1. Finding  tokens that appear at least N times in the training data.
+1. Replacing  tokens that appear less than N times by `<unk>`